To get the most out of your Windows 10 workstation, try these five useful time-saving tips.

-You might have many windows open at once in the middle of the workday, which can keep you from staying focused on the task at hand.
-Windows 10 offers some slight reprieve to this issue, giving you the ability to use your mouse or finger (if using a touchscreen) to easily minimize open windows.
-All you have to do is click and “drag,” or in this case, shake, the window a bit.
+Too many windows open at once can distract you from the task at hand.
+Windows 10 allows you to use your mouse or finger to easily minimize open windows.
+All you have to do is click and drag, or even just shake the window a bit.

-Windows 10 provides a much simpler user experience for customizing your options via Settings, but some people prefer the old style of Control Panel.
-To access the control panel and user settings through it, click on the Cortana icon in the taskbar and type “Control Panel”.
+It’s easier to customize your options via Settings, but if you’re one of those people who prefer the old style of Control Panel, just click on the Cortana icon in the taskbar and type “Control Panel”.

-You can consider the Start menu to be Windows 10’s productivity hub, giving you access to all you need to be effective throughout the workday.
-Unfortunately, this also means that it might feel a little cluttered.
-You can start clearing it up by choosing which folders you want to be visible on your Start menu.
-In Settings, select Personalization and then click Start.
+The Start menu is Windows 10’s big productivity hub, and it can be a little cluttered.
+Clear it up by choosing which folders you want to see on your Start menu.
+Open Settings, select Personalization and then click Start.
 You can then find a link for Choose which folders appear on Start at the bottom of the window.
-Toggle the folders to your liking.
+Toggle the folders to your preference.

 Notification overload can be a pain, so it’s nice to be able to customize our notifications in Windows 10.
 Open Settings, go to System, click on Notifications & action.
 You can then choose the notifications you want to see.